ausaccessfed/dev-portal/docs/_openid-connect-integration/03-attributes.md

 A claim for a user will only be provided if their home organisation provides the specific attribute.
 For example most universities will *not* provide phone numbers for their users.
 {: .callout-info}

-This is a maturing service and at this stage only supports a subset of attributes/claims.
-For attribute requirements outside this range, [please contact us to discuss](mailto:support@aaf.edu.au).
-{: .callout-info}